Martin Starr: Career

 From 2009 to 2010, Starr was a series regular portraying Roman DeBeers on the Starz sitcom Party Down.
 The series was cancelled after two seasons and there were discussions of adapting the series into film, but this never came to fruition.
 From 2011 to 2013, he co-starred on the Adult Swim television series NTSF:SD:SUV::, in which he played Sam Stern.
 In 2011, Starr had a major role in the film A Good Old Fashioned Orgy and also had guest appearances on television series such as Mad Love, Community, and Childrens Hospital.
-In the latter he reprised his role of Roman DeBeers from Party Down.
+In the latter, he reprised his role of Roman DeBeers from Party Down.
 Starr reunited with Freaks and Geeks and Party Down cast member Lizzy Caplan in the 2012 film Save the Date, which premiered at the Sundance Film Festival.
-The same year he had a supporting role in the thriller film Deep Dark Canyon, as well as guest-starring on sitcoms Parks and Recreation and New Girl.
+The same year, he had a supporting role in the thriller film Deep Dark Canyon, as well as guest-starring on sitcoms Parks and Recreation and New Girl.

 In 2013, he had a small role playing himself in This Is the End, which was directed by Seth Rogen and Evan Goldberg.
 He had a starring role in the Kristen Bell film The Lifeguard, later working with her again in the film Veronica Mars.
 He has guest-starred on The Aquabats!
 Super Show!, Franklin & Bash, and Drunk History.
 In 2014, he was cast to play Bertram Gilfoyle in the HBO comedy Silicon Valley.

 In 2019, Party Down's co-creator and producer Dan Etheridge announced plans for a reunion with the original cast (including Starr) during a discussion at Vulture Festival.
-The third season of the series premiere in February 2023.
+The third season of the series premiered in February 2023.
+In 2022, he joined the cast for Tulsa King, playing the role of Lawrence "Bodhi" Geigerman, the owner of a weed store.

+In 2025, Starr founded the candy company Sweet Stash with Adeev and Ezra Potash; the company produces gummies in the shape of musical notes.